Pherang/javascriptTwo/README.md

 # javascriptTwo
-# Some intermediate algorithms that I worked on.
+# Some intermediate algorithms from Freecodecamp that I worked on.